UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 Could you guess why we got 48 as a result?

-There are 24 rows with faculty profiles, but in between them we had tr box shadows, if we unselect “Exclude empty results” which is set by default, we will get empty rows in our output.
+There are 24 rows with faculty profiles, but in between them we had tr box shadows, if we unselect "Exclude empty results" which is set by default, we will get empty rows in our output.
 So it is wise to keep this option always selected.

 Scraper also recognized that there were four columns in that table, and has accordingly created four such columns (highlighted in red in the screenshot), each with its own XPath selector, ```*[1]```, ```*[2]```, ```*[3]``` and ```*[4]```.